-Bike & Pedestrian Bridge or Overpass - Bridge or overpass dedicated for bicycle and pedestrian use.
+Bike & Pedestrian Bridge- Bridge dedicated for bicycle and pedestrian use.

-Complete Streets and SRTS - Streets where Complete Streets or Safe Routes to School (SRTS) improvements have been made to support safe mobility for all users.
+Safety Project and SRTS - Streets where improvements have been made to support safe mobility for all users.

 Multi-Use Trail - Paved or unpaved trail designed for multiple types of users.
 Typically, multi-use trails are at least ten feet wide, but may be as narrow as eight feet in some locations.